ARM-software/acle/morello/morello.rst

 ..
-   SPDX-FileCopyrightText: Copyright 2021 Arm Limited <open-source-office@arm.com>
+   SPDX-FileCopyrightText: Copyright 2021 Arm Limited and/or its affiliates <open-source-office@arm.com>

    CC-BY-SA-4.0 AND Apache-Patent-License
    See LICENSE.md file for details